Keep Up With McLean!

 Nancy Merrill, PMHCNS, BC, Senior Consultant

 A board-certified advanced practice psychiatric nurse for more than 30 years, Ms. Merrill has been working in McLean’s Center of Excellence in Alcohol, Drugs, and Addiction for the past 20 years.
 During her time at McLean, she has been involved in several national research projects, including the COMBINE study, the Topamax medication study and the integrated group therapy study.
-She is currently the program director of the Alcohol and Drug Abuse Inpatient Program.
+She is currently the program director of the Alcohol, Drug, and Addiction Inpatient Program.

 Our multidisciplinary clinical staff have extensive background in the treatment of substance use disorders and co-occurring mental health conditions.
 Our team of clinicians and support staff includes board-certified addiction psychiatrists, licensed psychologists and family therapists, registered nurses, and mental health specialists.

 Working in close partnership with patients and families, we create and provide high-quality care tailored to each individual’s needs.
 Staff have experience working with patients from diverse cultural and socioeconomic backgrounds from across the country and around the world.

 The Center of Excellence in Alcohol, Drugs, and Addiction is led by Roger D. Weiss, MD.

 The program is located on the Belmont campus, in Proctor House.
 For more information on directions, parking, and local accommodations, please visit our Maps & Directions page.